dusk-network/dusk-blockchain/pkg/core/database/README.md

 - Traces: Log transactions data
 - Alarming: Trigger an event in case of critical backend or storage failure
 - Iterators/Cursors
-- Thread-safety: One read-write transaction, many read-only transactions
+- Safe Concurrency model: One read-write transaction, many read-only transactions
+- Redundancy: blockchain data stored in a secondary in-memory or on-disk structure

 ### Pending development